Uvacoder/startpage-ofelizestevez/README.md

 ## Commands
 This startpage uses commands of different functionality to work.
 Some commands are simple link redirectors which redirect to differnet websites, others are more complex.

+Commands may be used through their general names or a shortened version of their names.

 If you'd like to learn more about the individual commands, please [click here](commands.md)